 JBL, Bose, SONOS, Atlas, Crown, and QSC all offer the kind of speakers you’re looking for, most of them starting at $700.

 If you want to think bigger, a combined amplifier and speaker set will be helpful.
 Bringing the two together allows you to control the space and volume of your sound output.
 Conventional wisdom suggests that the volume from one speaker to the next should not be different by more than 10 decibels, and this works well for stores that range from 500 square feet all the way up to 4,000 square feet.
 Restaurants will especially benefit from this arrangement, but this depends to a large extent on the kind of speakers an owner has.
-If you are going to go as far as pairing your amplifier with speakers, it’s worth considering spending a little more to get decent speakers that will give your business high-fidelity audio.
+If you are going to go as far as pairing your amplifier with speakers, it’s worth considering spending a little more to get decent speakers that will give your business or office high-fidelity audio.
 This will minimize the number of audio hotspots you must have in your location, and you can scale your sound equally and effectively.

 If price is not a factor, then you can think about investing in an amplifier with digital sound processing, and an audio mixer with multiple inputs and outputs.
 Audio mixers are also known as soundboards, sound mixers, or mixing consoles.
 However you refer to them, an audio mixer’s job is to take two or more audio signals, mix them together (hence the name), and produce one or more output signals.
 An audio mixer is like the conductor of an orchestra, collecting all the individual sounds and channeling them in one direction.
 The audio mixer filters and optimizes sound levels, adding equalization and other effects to enhance the sound as best as possible.
 Audio mixers are mainstays at live music events – you cannot have a live performance without an audio mixer and someone to run it – but they are also very useful for recorded music.

 In a business, having an audio mixer as part of your setup allows you to change both your audio zones and your volume zones.
 This is especially useful when you have a large space where you have multiple sounds coming through your speakers, and you need a mixer to balance and stabilize different outputs.
-In cases like these, you don’t need to have the most expensive speakers (although that wouldn’t hurt); it would be a better investment to buy a better amplifier since this would give you more control over the audio zones in your business space.
+In cases like these, you don’t need to have the most expensive speakers (although that wouldn’t hurt); it would be a better investment to buy a better amplifier since this would give you more control over the audio zones in your business or office space.

 Only a smaller number of companies offer the necessary hardware when you get up to this level of audio fidelity; Bose and DBX have options that start at $3,000.